State Emergency Service: History

 The SES is one of many public safety organisations using AIIMS (Australasian Inter-Service Incident Management System).
 Typically, small (Level 1) incidents are assigned to a 'unit' and dealt with by a 'team' while larger and/or more complex (Level 2 or 3) incidents are coordinated at the regional level.

-Agency Executives
+Agency executives

-Each State Emergency Service has an Executive appointed by the Minister responsible in each jurisdiction.
+Each SES has an executive appointed by the minister responsible in each jurisdiction.